csarnevesht/android-tutorial/trophies/README.md

 #### include SearchBar to your project:

-add this code to the the project level build.gradle file
+add this code to the the project level build.gradle file:

 ```
     allprojects {